PTAB

 2. Patent Overview

-• Title: Semiconductor Substrate for a Micro-fluid Ejection Device
+• Title: Semiconductor Substrate for Micro-Fluid Ejection Device

-• Brief Description: The ’341 patent discloses a layout for a semiconductor substrate used in micro-fluid ejection devices, such as inkjet printers.
-The invention aims to reduce substrate size by arranging ejection actuators, power transistors, and logic circuits in adjacent columnar arrays and using a second metal layer for power and ground busses that overlap the power transistor and logic circuit areas, respectively.
+• Brief Description: The ’341 patent discloses a specific layout for a semiconductor substrate used in micro-fluid ejection devices, such as inkjet printers.
+The invention aims to provide improved conductor layouts that reduce substrate size while accommodating increased functionality by arranging actuators, power transistors, and logic circuits in adjacent columnar arrays and routing power and ground busses in a second metal layer to overlap the active circuit areas.

 3. Grounds for Unpatentability

-Ground 1: Claims 1-5 and 8 are obvious over Torgerson and Bruce.
+Ground 1: Claims 1-5 and 8 are obvious over Torgerson in view of Bruce.

 • Prior Art Relied Upon: Torgerson (Patent 6,412,917) and Bruce (Patent 7,240,997).